 - the initialitiation scripts perform routine booting tasks (such as properly configure the hardware) and start the system services - init reads its configuration file (/etc/inittab) where it gets the runlevel to boot to (systemd has a default target to boot to, that can be changed with systemctl set-default.
 Available targets can be seen with systemctl -list-units --type target) - if there is some kind of error or the system is configured to boot into single user mode, a root shell is created with only the root filesystem mounted - otherwise the scripts initiating the system services are started (/etc/rcN.d directories for different runlevels).
-(Different systemd targets start a different set of services). - among the services started are the login (both text and graphical) programs. - after the scripts are run, the machine is ready to use we have some some some set of the scripts are run, the machine is ready to use we have a script set of the scripts are run, the machine is ready to use we have a script set of the script s booting with BIOS type firmware
+(Different systemd targets start a different set of services). - among the services started are the login (both text and graphical) programs. - after the scripts are run, the machine is ready to use > (3) > 3 > 0 > 0 booting with BIOS type firmware

-The Boot procedure →BIOS and UEFT type firmware
+The Boot procedure \rightarrow BIOS and UEFT type firmware

-- by construction, when the system is powered on (or when a reset is done) the motherboard executes the code at certain memory addresses, there resides the firmware - this code contains some initialization routines and sometimes access to a system configuration menu - a device is defined as the first boot device (CD/DVD, disk, tape, usb, floppy ...).
-An attempt is made to boot from that device, if unsuccessful, the defined as second boot device is tried and so on - this firmware DOES NOT UNDERSTAND filesystems so: for this type of firmware booting from a device means loading the first block and executing the code in it - there's no interface to this firmware to be accesed from the O.S.
+- by construction, when the system is powered on (or when a reset is done) the motherboard executes the code at certain memory addresses, there resides the firmware - this code contains some initialization routines and sometimes access to a system configuration menu - a device is defined as the first boot device (CD/DVD, disk, tape, usb, floppy . . .).
+An attempt is made to boot from that device, if unsuccessful, the defined as second boot device is tried and so on - this firmware DOES NOT UNDERSTAND filesystems so: for this type of firmware booting from a device means loading the first block and executing the code in it - there's no interface to this firmware to be accessed from the O.S.